nyomio/nyomio-framework/doc/angular-create_library.md

 that you don't have to export Angular components, only modules.
 ```
 /*
- * Public API Surface of angular-common-components-lib
+ * Public API Surface of nyomio-ng-components
  */

-export * from './lib/angular-common-components-lib.module';
+export * from './lib/nyomio-ng-components.module';
 export * from './lib/error/ui-error-service';
 export * from './lib/entity-editor/entity-editor.service';
 export * from './lib/entity-editor/entity-editor.model';